IPad Mini 3

 The iPad Mini 3 (stylized and marketed as iPad mini 3) is the third-generation iPad Mini tablet computer developed and marketed by Apple Inc. It was announced alongside the iPad Air 2 on October 16, 2014 and released on October 22.
-It uses primarily the same design and hardware as that of its predecessor, the iPad Mini 2.
-Its new features are the addition of the Touch ID sensor compatible with Apple Pay, differing storage sizes and being available in a gold color, as well as the previous colors.
+It uses primarily the same design and hardware as that of its predecessor, the iPad Mini 2, though new features such as a Touch ID sensor compatible with Apple Pay, differing storage sizes and an additional gold color option were added.

 On September 9, 2015, the iPad Mini 3 was discontinued and replaced by the iPad Mini 4.

 iPad Mini 2 and 3 have a similar outer shell design.

 Features

 Software

 The iPad Mini 3 was released with the iOS 8.1 operating system preinstalled.
 It comes with several built-in applications, which are Camera, Photos, Messages, FaceTime, Mail, Music, Safari, Maps, Siri, Calendar, iTunes Store, App Store, Notes, Contacts, iBooks, Game Center, Reminders, Clock, Videos, Newsstand, Photo Booth and Podcasts.
 The Apple App Store, a digital application distribution platform for iOS, allows users to browse and download applications made by various developers from the iTunes Store.
 Additional apps made by Apple itself are available for free download, which are iMovie, GarageBand, iTunes U, Find My iPhone, Find My Friends, Apple Store, Trailers, Remote, and the iWork apps (Pages, Keynote, and Numbers).

-Like all iOS devices, the iPad Mini 3 can also sync content and other data with a Mac or PC using iTunes, Users can use a headset or the built-in speaker and microphone to place phone calls over Wi-Fi or cellular using a VoIP application such as Skype (if hardware supported).
+Like all iOS devices, the iPad Mini 3 can also sync content and other data with a Mac or PC using iTunes.
+Users can use a headset or the built-in speaker and microphone to place phone calls over Wi-Fi or cellular using a VoIP application such as Skype (if hardware supported).

 Siri, an intelligent personal assistant and knowledge navigator, is integrated into the device and it can be activated hands-free.
-The application uses a natural language user interface to answer questions, make recommendations, and perform actions by delegating requests to a set of Web services.
+The application uses a natural language user interface to answer questions, make recommendations, and perform actions by delegating requests to a set of web services.
 Apple claims that the software adapts to the user's individual preferences over time and personalizes results.
 Additionally, Siri can identify songs by using Shazam to listen to any song playing nearby.
 Siri then stores a list of any songs it has managed to identify on iTunes.

 Facebook and Twitter come integrated through Apple's native apps.
 Facebook features can be directly accessed from within native apps such as Calendar which can sync Facebook events, or use Facebook's like button from within the Apple App Store.
-The iPad Mini 3 also got iOS 9-12.
-The iPad Mini 3 did not get iPadOS 13.